 Roles of a Teaching Assistant:

-A survey of Western University TAs revealed that 100% of TAs will mark at some point in their university careers.
-Marking can be daunting but preparation and endurance can get you through.
+A survey of Western University GTAs revealed that 100% of teaching assistants will mark at some point in their university careers.
+Marking can be daunting, but preparation and endurance can get you through.

-The following resources will help you prepare for your TA role, plan out your semester, and make the most of your first class.
+The following resources will help you prepare for your GTA role, plan out your semester, and make the most of your first class.

 - Register and participate in introductory training programs for TAs like TA Day and TATP.